Killing of Amadou Diallo

-In the early hours of February 4, 1999, an unarmed 23-year-old Guinean student named Amadou Diallo (born September 2, 1975) was struck with 19 of 41 rounds fired by four New York City Police Department plainclothes officers: Sean Carroll, Richard Murphy, Edward McMellon, and Kenneth Boss.
+In the early hours of February 4, 1999, 23-year-old Amadou Diallo, an unarmed Guinean student, was struck with 19 of 41 rounds fired by four New York City Police Department plainclothes officers: Sean Carroll, Richard Murphy, Edward McMellon, and Kenneth Boss.
 Carroll later claimed to have mistaken Diallo for a rape suspect from one year earlier.

 The four officers, who were part of the Street Crime Unit, which had expanded in size under mayor Rudy Giuliani, were charged with second-degree murder and acquitted at trial in Albany, New York.
 A firestorm of controversy erupted after the event, as the circumstances of the shooting prompted outrage both within and beyond New York City.
 Issues such as police brutality, racial profiling, and contagious shooting were central to the ensuing controversy.

 Early life

-Diallo was one of four children born to Saikou and Kadiatou Diallo, and part of a historic Fulbe trading family in Guinea.
-He was born in Sinoe County in Liberia on September 2, 1975, while his father was working there, and while growing up followed his family to Togo, Singapore, Thailand, and back to Guinea.
-In September 1996, he followed other family members to New York City and started a business with a cousin.
+Diallo was born on September 2, 1975 as one of four children born to Saikou and Kadiatou Diallo, who were part of a historic Fulbe trading family in Guinea.
+He was born while his father was working in Sinoe County, Liberia.
+Growing up, he moved with his family to Togo, Singapore, Thailand, and back to Guinea.
+In September 1996, he moved to New York City to live with other members of his family and started a business with his cousin.
 According to his family's lawyer, he sought to remain in the United States by filing a political asylum application, falsely claiming that he was from Mauritania and that his parents had been killed in fighting.
 He sold video cassettes, gloves, and socks on the sidewalk along 14th Street during the day.